Osmundea pinnatifida: Habitat

 Common growing as tufts on rock in rock pools in the lower littoral but never below low tide.

 Distribution

 Common around Ireland, Great Britain including Shetland and south to Portugal and the Mediterranean.

 Uses

+In Ireland, like most seaweeds, it is harvested quite a lot.
+It is often used in gin-making in northwestern Ireland.
 It is harvested and dried in Scotland and in the Channel Islands for use as a curry-flavoured spice.